 Ecosystems provide society with a wide range of services—from reliable flows of clean water to productive soil, carbon sequestration, protection of biodiversity, and maintenance of genetic diversity.
 Individuals, companies, and communities rely on these services for raw inputs, production processes, food security and climate resilience, among other benefits.

 As an environmental economist, I can help guide policy decisions regarding identification of tradeoffs, funding allocation, and how to incentivize human behavior in the context of managing natural resources and in the face of climate change.
 Using lessons from the theory and valuation methodologies used in environmental economics, I can offer insights on how society develops and transmits environmental value in particular regard of agro-ecosystems and rural development projects.

 In a general sense, my research combines the theoretical analysis of certain aspects of human behavior as proposed by the economics discipline with computational tools such as mathematical models and sophisticated statistical techniques to appropriately identify and quantify the economic value to society from environmental goods and services.

-In my model of land use change, I explicitly predict the probability that individual parcels of land will be turned from agricultural and forested uses into developed residential uses.
-I also account for changes to the ecological landscape to predict changes in risks of flood arising from new development of wetlands.
+In my model of land use change, I explicitly predict the probability that individual parcels of land will be turned from undeveloped/agricultural uses into developed/residential uses.
+I account for changes to the ecological landscape to predict changes in risks of flood arising from new development of wetlands.
 I generate various future landscapes in time steps of 5 years and under various possible urban policy scenarios.